RoboSDK/Flow/README.md

     - Notation:  `()`
     - Example: In C++ this is a `()->void` function, or any other process that

-2. *publisher* - A publisher is an function with no dependencies and some other function must depend on it.
+2. *publish* - A publish is an function with no dependencies and some other function must depend on it.
     - Notation:  `()->R`
     - Example: In C++ this is a `()->R` function, or any other process that emulates the behavior